-With the recent patch, there's no longer RNG to worry about when it comes to buckshot spread.
+With a previous patch, there's no longer RNG to worry about when it comes to buckshot spread.
 You also get hit markers in-between your crosshairs, so if you notice you only hit a partial shot, that means you likely didn't do much damage.
 When you deal low damage like the common 9-damage meme, it usually means you only partially hit your shot.
 It could also be that you are too far away from your target, but that is more obvious.

 Should you use ADS (Aim Down Sights) with the shotgun?

 In most situations you shouldn't use this.
 It slows you down and is unnecessary in most close range fights.
 Often you are jumping around or quickly peaking out to take a shot.
 However, if you are in kind of a close to mid-range battle and have the time to lineup the shot then yes it does improve your accuracy and tightens the spread of the buckshot.
 Pump shotgun is also much better at this, it has a larger range and can do more damage.

 Which shotgun is the best?